JazmineMT/ContentGuide/02-voice-and-tone.md

 # <div align='center'> RevenueCat's Voice

 Our Voice is our writing style.
-We strive to provide a consistent experience with our customers - it's how we show we're considerate about what they need to know.
+We strive to provide a consistent experience for developers - it's how we show we're considerate about what they need to know.

 <br/>